The DOKOH Journal

 Most buying guides optimise for two variables: appearance in photographs and retail price.
 Both are poor proxies for what actually matters — how the shoe performs after eight, ten, or twelve hours of continuous wear in Indian heat and humidity.

-A shoe that photographs beautifully at ₹6,000 and leaves your feet painful by noon has negative value for a doctor who is on ward rounds from seven in the morning.
+A shoe that photographs beautifully and leaves your feet painful by noon has negative value for a doctor who is on ward rounds from seven in the morning.
 The only metric that matters is: does this shoe still feel acceptable at the end of the day?
 Can you wear it again tomorrow without dreading it?

 That question almost never appears in the buying guide.
 It should be the first and last criterion.